 In short, your intuition is probably right: A regular, vigorous practice is likely contributing to your cardiovascular fitness.
 “If you get your heart rate up and keep it up, you’ll get fit,” says Fleming.
 And you don’t have to hit the mat six days a week for more than an hour a day, the way our test subjects do.
 “If you do a variation of their schedule, you too can get the benefits,” he says.

 To get a cardiac benefit from your own practice, weave 20 minutes of Sun Salutations or other vigorous, flowing practices into your routine at least three days a week.
 Remember, the definition of cardio exercise is “continuous and rhythmic”; in order to elevate your heart rate, you need to be moving continuously at a pace that feels somewhere between moderate and hard, but sustainable.
 If you’re not sure when you reach your target window, wearing a simple heart rate monitor while you practice, either at home or in class, can give you a sense of how hard you’re working.
-And if you’re not getting a cardio benefit from your yoga practice, consider supplementing it with one of the activities on page 97, which will not only give your heart a workout, but might just breathe new life into your time on the mat.
+And if you’re not getting a cardio benefit from your yoga practice, consider supplementing it with other activities, which will not only give your heart a workout, but might just breathe new life into your time on the mat.

 Just take care that your fitness goals don’t overshadow the myriad other benefits offered by all types of yoga.
 While their Ashtanga practice has made them undeniably fit, Case, Herst, and Sacks say that fitness is not the primary reason they do yoga.
 “You can’t deny the physicality of the practice,” says Sacks.
 “But if fitness is your only motivator, you won’t get far.”